DylanScottCarroll/lodge_spec/01 Specification/01 Basics/03 Built-In Types.md

 value type

-The concrete type of the none constructor is a singleton

-The None type has a totally empty interface.
+The concrete type of the none constructor is a singleton The None type has the special property of being compatible with no interface besides None, having no other interface be compatible with it besides None.

 Uses
 * Indicate that something does not exist in cases where using null doesn't make sense.
 * When a variable has a None in its union, the interface is empty and you would need to check that the value is not None in a [[05 Type Switching|type switch]] before you could do any operations with it.
-* If that variable is always initialized to None, it could eliminate the chance of null pointer exceptions by forcing the None value check.
+* If variables don't have an initial value, setting the value to None is the only option, forcing a check.
 * Used as a default value for function arguments when that argument doesn't always need to be present.
 This is useful for [[08 Functions#Variadic Functions|variatic functions and optional parameters]].

+## Data
+value type
+This circumvents the typical type system as Data values are the only values that don't exist in a [[Lodge Thing|thing]].
+Because of this, Data variables can only contain data values and data values can only be placed into Data variables.
+#expand

-## Data Structure Types
+# Data Structure Types
 All data structure types are reference types